dan0723/Cup-Noodle-Chawanmushi-Seamed-Egg-Custard/README.md

 # Directions

-1)After you're done with the noodles, break an egg into the remaining soup and mix it well
+1) After you're done with the noodles, break an egg into the remaining soup and mix it well

 2) Pour the mixture into a mug and microwave for 2-3 minutes